 “We tried very hard to make people feel that they can begin rebuilding their school lives even before they rebuild their home lives.”
 She said.

 Now Kapsalis is on to the next challenge —getting students to show up.
 She’s responsible for fighting chronic absenteeism in the district, and this was a challenge before the fire.
 Chronic Absenteeism is defined as missing more than 10 percent of the school year for any reason.
 According to data from the 2016-2017 school year, Paradise Unified School District has higher rates of chronic absenteeism when compared with other districts, with 18% of students classified as chronically absent.
 That’s about a 64 percent increase from the state average.

 “One of the things that we know about trauma is that it impacts the entire family and it impacts family systems...if those are impacted then there’s a breakdown," she said.
 "Sometimes for some students, especially in the rural environment that we’re in, that means not making it to school or not making it on the bus that comes to school.”

-Ron Calloway is the superintendent of the Mark West School district, located on the outskirts of Santa Rosa was hit hard by the Tubbs fire.
-According to the district superintendent, Ron Calloway, about 220 students in the district lost their home in the Tubbs fire.
+The Mark West School district in outskirts of Santa Rosa was hit hard by the Tubbs fire.
+According to the district superintendent, Ron Calloway, about 220 students in the district lost their home in 2017.
 Nearly two years later, students at the district’s Riebli Elementary are still faced with daily reminders of the fire.
-Dozens of houses are under construction just past the school fenceline.
+Dozens of houses are under construction just past the school fence-line.
 Although the Tubbs fire leveled the neighborhood around their campus, it miraculously skipped over the school.

 Calloway says he started noticing a drop in attendance a year after the Tubbs fire.
 He expects the same to happen in Paradise.